 Use a stand or hand mixer to cream the butter.
 Turn off the mixer and add the icing sugar.
 Beat on low speed until the butter and sugar start to come together; it will still look pretty dry.
 Add 4 tablespoons of maple syrup then beat on medium speed until the frosting starts to become creamy.
 Beat in the rest of the maple syrup a tablespoon at a time as required for the frosting to reach a spreadable but somewhat stiff consistency.

 Once the cupcakes are completely cool, spread the frosting on with a knife, and, if you like, embellish it further with a flourish of maple spun sugar.
 Or, apply the frosting using a piping bag fitted with a large decorative tip.
 My favourite design is a flat rose, made by starting in the centre and working around to the outside.

 The flour, baking powder and icing sugar are measured using the scoop and level method.

 I ground 8 maple leaf candies (or, 85 g) to make the maple sugar needed for this recipe.

 Looking for More Middlesex County Fare?

 If you’re looking for more recipes that showcase the bounty of the county (see what I did there?), here are some more to check out.
-Sticking with the maple syrup theme, these Maple Pecan Pumpkin Bars are not to be missed.
+Sticking with the maple syrup theme, you won’t want to miss these Maple Pecan Pumpkin Bars.
 On the savoury side, I’m pretty proud of this Chicken & Harvest Vegetable Shepherd’s Pie.
 And on the sweet side again, you need these Caramel Apple Crumble Squares in your life.
 And if you don’t live in or near Middlesex County, support your local farmers and food producers!